 These Easy to make Keto Candied Pecans are ready in just a few minutes using only 6 ingredients.
 Your favorite candied nuts are now so much better for you when they're made sugar free!
 They're less than 1 net carb per serving, making them perfect for a low carb or keto diet.
-Make these all holiday season, include them as part of this low carb keto candied pecan chocolate chip cookie recipe or this fall harvest salad.
+Make these all holiday season, include them as part of this fall harvest salad.

 If you've never tried a sugar free candied pecans recipe, you're going to fall in love!
 Skip the sugar and replace with a high quality brown sugar replacement that's sure to impress, and lighten up the holidays ever-so-slightly without sacrificing flavor.